zombodb/zombodb/README.md

 From a technical perspective, ZomboDB is a 100% native Postgres extension written in Rust with [PGX].
 ZomboDB uses Postgres's Index Access Method API to directly manage and optimize ZomboDB's specialized indices.
 As a native Postgres index type, ZomboDB allows you to `CREATE INDEX ...
 USING zombodb` on your existing Postgres tables.
-At that point, ZomboDB takes over and fully manages the remote Elasticsearch index and guarantees transactionally-correct text-search query results.
+At that point, ZomboDB takes over and fully manages the remote Elasticsearch index, guaranteeing transactionally-correct text-search query results.

 ZomboDB is fully compatible with all of Postgres's query plan types and most SQL commands such as `CREATE INDEX`, `COPY`, `INSERT`, `UPDATE`, `DELETE`, `SELECT`, `ALTER`, `DROP`, `REINDEX`, `(auto)VACUUM`, etc.